DeclanGolsen/Election-Analysis-Functions/_posts/2023-05-08-proportions-approx.md

 To test the predictive ability of this function, I looked at some data from the 2020 US Presidential Election, namely at results by county in Delaware and Nevada.
 I elected to look at Delaware first since it contains only three counties, and could provide basic information on the effectiveness of the function.

-For Delaware, I used the data in the following table to create the *x* and *y* matrices:
+For Delaware, I used the data in the following table (taken from the Wikipedia page for the [2020 United States Presidential Election in Delaware](https://en.wikipedia.org/wiki/2020_United_States_presidential_election_in_Delaware)) to create the *x* and *y* matrices:

 | **County** | Kent   | New Castle | Sussex | Total  |
 |------------|--------|------------|--------|--------|